League City Has Six New Flood Gauge Stations

 The City is required to adopt the revised FIRMs to continue participation in the National Flood Insurance Program (NFIP).
 The NFIP allows the City and property owners to be eligible for federally managed flood insurance, federally backed mortgages, federal grants, and federal disaster relief, thereby providing a means for property owners to financially protect themselves (a risk not covered by standard homeowner’s insurance policies).

-To read more about the FEMA flood insurance maps, click on Revised FEMA Flood Insurance Rate Maps.
+To view the FEMA flood insurance maps, click on FEMA’s National Flood Hazard Layer (NFHL) Viewer.

 Elevation Options Will Depend on Local Regulations and Flood Zones

 Some property owners impacted by Tropical Storm Imelda will be required by their local government to elevate their structures to or above the base flood elevation (BFE).
 Those owners have structures that are determined to be substantially damaged.
 Other property owners may be interested in elevating, even though they are not required, because building above the BFE can reduce potential future flood losses and can result in a substantial discount on flood insurance premiums.
 Each community’s floodplain administrator or building department can tell you what building requirements apply for your property.

 - In Zone V (coastal high risk areas) National Flood Insurance Program regulations require that the building be elevated on an open foundation (e.g., pilings, posts, piers) and that the bottom of the lowest horizontal structural member (e.g., floor support beam) be at or above the BFE.
 For more information on construction in Zone V, view the FEMA Coastal Construction Manual at https://www.fema.gov/media-library/assets/documents/3293.